KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/00_Datasets/README.md

 # Source
 #### Overall, around 1 million clients' 48 feature variables and 1 target variable (loan_status) comprise the dataset in this work.
-These clients were all requesting loan on the LendingClub platfrom. <br>
+These clients were all requesting loans on the LendingClub platform and successfully received the loans.
+However, some of them could not repay the loans and default. <br>
-Introducation to LendingClub: https://www.lendingclub.com/ <br> Download Link for the Dataset: https://drive.google.com/drive/folders/10TP7iOiUej9Y8RwLQY-RUU4a-VYY_CHb?usp=share_link <br>
+Introducation to LendingClub: https://www.lendingclub.com/ <br> Download Link for the Dataset: https://drive.google.com/drive/folders/1COOgIR7x7Y1PH4y3j1h0ys7Ee0h3srfX?usp=sharing <br>

 #### <br> The detailed information on all used variables is outlined in the below table: